bashdeban/fastmind/packages/fastmind/README.md

 ## Create a Mind Map in One Click
 - Create a new file with the `.fastmind` extension (e.g., `architecture.fastmind`)
 - It automatically opens in the immersive visual editor
-- Double-click to add topics
-  Drag & drop to reorganize
-  Scroll to zoom
-  Delete key to remove
-  Smooth and intuitive
+- Smooth and intuitive

-## Powerful AI Features (right-click any topic)
+## Powerful AI Features

 1. **AI Topic Generator**
    Select a topic → “AI Generate Topics”